ashwinbangalore/IBMBlockchain/README.md

 sensus using the PBFT protocol.
 Source: https://www.zurich.ibm.com/dccl/papers/cachin_dccl.pdf

 In this lab we will work with a minimal network with one Peer.
 Such a system does not support Consensus and is called NOOP for no-op.
+To support consensus a network must have at least four Peers.

 <img src="https://farm5.staticflickr.com/4494/37926120211_b7dddb090d_o.png" width="682" height="423" alt="Hyperledger Services">